The procurement policy note can be found here.

 Under regulation 32(2)(c) of the Public Contracts Regulations 2015, it is necessary to demonstrate:

-The PPN is also a useful reminder that the light touch regime applies to specific health and social care services which may fall within the remit of local government and which permits a more flexible approach to tendering is permitted.
+The PPN is also a useful reminder that the light touch regime applies to specific health and social care services which may fall within the remit of local government and which permits a more flexible approach to tendering.

 In addition it sets out a number of other tools which may be of assistance to hard pressed procurement officers trying to navigate around the procurement rules including relying upon the single source exemption, use of frameworks and modifying existing contracts.